Texas State Highway 132: Route description

-SH 132 begins at I‑35 exit 121, southwest of Devine.
-The highway runs through the town as Teel Drive, where it intersects SH 173 and begins an overlap with FM 463.
+SH 132 begins at I-35, exit 121, in Medina County, southwest of Devine.
+The highway runs through the town as Teel Drive, where it intersects Texas State Highway 173 and begins an overlap with FM 463.
 The concurrency with FM 463 ends just northeast of Medina County Road 772.
 SH 132 enters the town of Natalia where it has a short overlap with FM 471; in Natalia, the highway is known as 2nd Street.
 After leaving the city limits of Natalia, SH 132 crosses into Atascosa County.
 The highway enters the town of Lytle where it is known as Main Street.
-SH 132 has a brief overlap with FM 2790 before entering Bexar County and ending at I‑35 exit 133.
+SH 132 has a brief overlap with FM 2790 before entering Bexar County, leaving Lytle, and ending at I-35, exit 133.